samuria/blog/content/posts/graysonline/index.md

 It's just *there*.

-At this point I was fairly sure I was looking at the some information that was not meant for me to see and I was *kinda* worried that I was somehow doing something wrong, but like, not enough to stop.
+At this point I was fairly sure I was looking at the some information that was not *meant* for me to see and I was *kinda* worried that I was somehow doing something wrong, but like, not enough to stop.

 **...anything *else* in this page?**\
 Well, damn if all this info is in this treasure trove of computer spaghetti, maybe there's wayyyy more.
 Perhaps this HTML contains the lost launch codes to the Sydney Opera House, or Harold Holt [^2]

-What if I click on the "Payment" tab and intercept the request like did above, surely they must have some extra security 🔐 on veeerrry sensitive data?
+What if I click on the "Payment" tab and intercept the request like did I above, surely they must have some extra security 🔐 on veeerrry sensitive data?

 {{< figure src="images/money-tab.png" class="center-figure" title="This is better, they seem to be only fetching the last 4 digits of card numbers, no pre-population of field going on here" >}}

 Does this mean I can go through all the pages one by one, as if *someone else* is logged in?
 I mean I *wanted* to, but I didn't [^3]

-# what have i done
+## What have i done
 Googling for "how many customers does grays have?" returns [3 million customers](https://www.grays.com/content.aspx?block=OpenForBusiness).
 Obviously only the people who actually *bid* on items were exposed to this vulnerability.
 But that's still *a lot* of people.

 I'd now found people's: